KhronosGroup/SPIRV-Tools/readme.md

 ## CHANGES (for tools hackers)

+2015-09-09
+* Avoid confusion about ownership of storage:
+  * `spv_binary` is only used for output of the assembler, and should always be destroyed with `spvBinaryDestroy`.
+  * `spv_text` is only used for output of the disassembler, and should always be destroyed with `spvTextDestroy`.
+  * Inputs to the assembler and disassembler are provided as pointer and length arguments.
+* Fixed parsing of floating point literals.
+* Fixed the -p option for the disassembler executable.
+* Fixed a build break on MSVC when using a ternary operator with conflicting types.
+* More test coverage and other cleanups.

+2015-09-04
 * The parser has been overhauled
   * We use an automatically generated table to describe the syntax of each core instruction.
 The changes to the SPIR-V spec document generator to